koira

 ◆ Key takeaways

-• AI Overviews now appear on an estimated 40–60% of all Google searches, with informational queries closer to 70–80%.
+• Google AI Overviews now appear on an estimated 40–60% of all queries, up from roughly 12% at launch in mid-2024.

 The Number Everyone Is Arguing About